R. G. D. Allen

 Sir Roy George Douglas Allen, CBE, FBA (3 June 1906 – 29 September 1983) was an English economist, mathematician and statistician, also member of the International Statistical Institute.

 Life

 Allen was born in Worcester and educated at the Royal Grammar School Worcester, from which he won a scholarship to Sidney Sussex College, Cambridge.
 He gained a First Class Honours in Mathematics, ranking top of his year as the Senior Wrangler.

 He became a lecturer at the London School of Economics (LSE) later becoming Professor of Statistics.
-He wrote many papers and books on mathematical economics including the famous paper on A Reconsideration of the Theory of Value published in Economics in 1934 with Sir John Hicks.
+He wrote many papers and books on mathematical economics including the paper on A Reconsideration of the Theory of Value published in Economics in 1934 with Sir John Hicks.